How to Choose the Right Bail Bondsman

 First, let’s talk about what bail is.
 When a defendant is arrested, a judge can release him or her on bail.
 Bail simply refers to an amount of money paid to the court so that the defendant can remain free during the duration of the trial.
 If a bail is not paid, then the defendant is locked up while awaiting a trial.
-Bail is not always an option for a defendant.
-If a judge considers a defendant to be a flight risk or if the defendant has a history of skipping court dates then the judge will typically then order the defendant to be held without bail, but if bail is issued typically a bail bond is required to pay it.
+For many defendants, bail is not always an option.
+If a judge considers a defendant to be a flight risk, then the judge will typically order the defendant to be held without bail.
+That being said, when bail is issued it is typically by a bail bond.

 So what is a bail bond?
-A bail bond is issued by a bail bond agent.
-A bail bond allows most people to get their loved ones out of bail.
+A bail bond is issued by a bail bond agent, that allows people to get their loved ones out of jail.
 When you or a loved one is in need of bail, typically the amount of bail is too much to pay.
-So you go to a bail bond agent who, after having you put down typically ten percent and some sort of collateral, pays the rest of the bail for you through a bail bond.
+With a bail bond agent, you put down ten percent and some sort of collateral.
+The bondsman pays the rest of the bail for you through a bail bond.
 This allows you or a loved one to stay out of jail while awaiting your trial.

 Once the defendant shows up for court and the trial has concluded, the judge gives the bail back to the defendant and the bail bond agent.
 The bail bond agent gets to keep the ten percent you gave them in exchange for posting up the ninety-percent needed to get you out of jail.
-If the defendant does not show up for jail, the bail bond agent can come after you and attempt to bring you into court.
-Sometimes this is done through a bounty hunter though the laws governing this all vary state by state.
-If you cosign a bail bond and the defendant fails to show up to court, you may lose whatever asset or assets you put up for collateral such as a house or car.
-It’s very important to think carefully about co-signing a bail bond.
+If the defendant does not show up for jail, the bail bond agent will come after you and bring you into court.
+Sometimes this is done through a bounty hunter, though the laws governing this all vary state by state.
+If you cosign a bail bond and the defendant fails to show up to court, you may lose whatever assets you put up for collateral, such as a house or car.

 If you’re looking for trustworthy bail bond agents to work with who charge low fees and work with bail bonds in Van Nuys then head over to Sharky & Stephen Bail Bonds, a top-rated bail bond service.